vega/vega-lite/site/docs/transform/bin.md

 ### Example: Customizing Max Bins

-Setting the `maxbins` parameter changes the number of output bins.
+Setting the `maxbins` parameter changes the maximum number of output bins.
+There will often be fewer bins since the domain get sliced at "nicely-rounded" values.

 <div class="vl-example" data-name="histogram_bin_change"></div>